Schaakattack/weather-profiteering/README.md

 # Weather Profiteering Application

-This is an application that analyzes daily weather patterns during 2019 in the transit hubs of Atlanta, GA, Chicago, IL, Seattle, WA and Dallas, TX to determine any correlations between significant weather events and stock prices of Alaska Airlines, United Airlines, Delta Air Lines, American Air Lines and then use those correlations to predict future stocks price movements based upon weather forecasts written in python.
+This is an application that analyzes daily weather patterns during 2019 in the transit hubs of Atlanta, GA, Chicago, IL, Seattle, WA and Dallas, TX to determine any correlations between significant weather events and stock prices of Alaska Airlines, United Airlines, Delta Air Lines, American Air Lines written in Python.
+Based upon the results of our analysis there are no material correlations between weather events and stock prices.

 ---